Part of Lake Sun's tribute to Veterans Day published Nov. 6.

 The squadron was rotationally deployed to North Africa and Mediterranean Europe in five month stints.
 They would then be back at base for 10 months so that they were deployed about a third of the time.

-Page 2 of 4 - At that time, Gene was flying a P2V Neptune which had two reciprocating engines and a 100 foot wing span.
+At that time, Gene was flying a P2V Neptune which had two reciprocating engines and a 100 foot wing span.
 Later, the military would put jet engines on the wings as well to give the plane more support for take off and emergencies as they loaded it with more gear.

 Gene was on the verge of being deployed to Iceland once but was sent back to North Africa instead because of his past experience there.